microsoft/verona/docs/strings.md

 This should be equivalent to a generic where the type used for `str` is a generic paramter.
 If the compiler knows that the argument is an `AsciiString` then it should be free to substitute a version that only includes the `AsciiString` version of the `match`.

-# Constant expression string interning

-Strings used as keys will typically want to be interned where possible, giving an `imm` type that has cheap equality comparison.
-In general, string interning is a global operation and so will need synchronisation.
-In Verona, there will be one or more cowns that handle interning operations.
-Many keys will be interned at compile time and we will need to have sufficiently-expressive constant expressions that we can express this.

-This means that we need either to allow `when` clauses in constant expressions or we need to provide a mechanism for collecting a data structure (the set of compile-time interned strings) during constant expression evaluation and making it available to a specific cown.

 # Stack types